meanderthal00/game-4-again/README.md

-# game-4-again
+# week-4-game
-trying to sort out my git issues, this contains my homework for week 4's game
+A collector game homework for week 4